TomCreeper/cord.io/docs/colours.md

 });
 ```

-The second method is providing the name of one of the official colors Discord has on its picker.
-The name you type will map to one of the colors below.
+The second method is providing the name of one of the official colours Discord has on its picker.
+The name you type will map to one of the colours below.
 ```javascript
 bot.editRole({
 	color: "RED"
 });
 ```

-Official color list:
+Official colour list:
 ```javascript
 DEFAULT: 0,
 AQUA: 1752220,